MuhtasimTanmoy/notebook/distributed/distributed systems.md

 - Distributed Application
     - Bittorent
-        - Trackerless torrent: Protocol that did not rely on centralized trackers for gathering metadata and finding peers, but instead uses new algorithms.
+        - Trackerless torrent: Protocol that does not rely on centralized trackers for gathering metadata and finding peers, but instead uses new algorithms.
         - One such instance is Kademlia `Mainline DHT`, a distributed hash table (DHT) that allows you to find peers through other peers.
         - In effect, each user performs a tracker’s duties.